So here I was…..swimming with whale sharks on Mafia Island!

 - They were super friendly and quick with responding when I emailed

-We were collected by tuk-tuk from where we were staying in Ibizza Inn (a comfortable budget accommodation option with air con) and taken to Afro Beach Bungalows which is on a scheduled and beautiful stretch of beach.
+We were collected by tuk-tuk from where we were staying in Ibizza Inn and taken to Afro Beach Bungalows which is on a secluded and beautiful stretch of beach.

 We were kitted out with a mask, snorkel and fins and given a briefing.
 As we had been warned when booking, there is no guarantee of seeing the sharks, they are wild animals after all.
 As someone who has been on 6 dolphin tours without ever spotting a wild dolphin, I didn’t get my hopes up!

-It took less than half an hour before Afro was able to spot a whale shark in the water.
+It took less than half an hour before Afro’s team were able to spot a whale shark in the water.

 In the water, Gil grabbed my arm and pointed at something below me.
-Coming from the depths was the dark shadow of whale shark.
+Coming from the depths was the dark shadow of a Whale Shark.
 I heard my breath quicken and felt the goosebumps go up on my arms.

 The shark was moving slowly but at surprising speed, right towards us.
 It wasn’t until it was by us (it literally came within a metre) that I could truly take in its awesome size.

-Each time we got tired, we would get back on the boat and Afro and his team would take us closer so we could jump back in.
+Each time we got tired, we would get back on the boat and Afro and his team would line us up again with the shark so we could jump back in.
 There was no pressure or rush so we could jump as many times as we liked.
 After an hour we were all tired and unanimously agreed we were happy to head back.

 Afro passed round some snacks (much appreciated as after all the swimming and adrenaline we were hungry) and we all sat soaking up the sun grinning ear to ear.